Infineon/pkcs11-optiga-tpm/fapi-backend/README.md

 # Introduction

-This section contains the guide to create a TPM-based PKCS #11 token using fapi as token backend.
+This section contains the guide to create a TPM-based PKCS #11 token using FAPI as token backend.

-- Use fapi instead of esysdb (sqlite) to provide disk storage service to [tpm2-pkcs11](https://github.com/tpm2-software/tpm2-pkcs11) ([read more](https://github.com/tpm2-software/tpm2-pkcs11/blob/master/docs/FAPI.md)).
+- Use FAPI instead of esysdb (SQLite) to provide disk storage service to [tpm2-pkcs11](https://github.com/tpm2-software/tpm2-pkcs11) ([read more](https://github.com/tpm2-software/tpm2-pkcs11/blob/master/docs/FAPI.md)).
 - Provide an option to link a TPM persistent key to a PKCS #11 token
 - You will need a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) and an [Infineon IRIDIUM9670 TPM2.0 board](https://www.infineon.com/cms/en/product/evaluation-boards/iridium9670-tpm2.0-linux/)
 - You may use a TPM simulator, but it is not covered in this guide